 *Tip: Watch the clear dome at the top of the percolator for the right color coffee.
 If the coffee is pale, it’s too weak.
 If it’s black as midnight, you have REALLY STRONG coffee.

 This method is really simple and is similar to the Percolator method above.
 The difference is this method doesn’t use a filter or basket to contain the coffee grounds.
+You can any pot to make cowboy coffee.

 - Fill a percolator or pot with water.